stellaselena/pg6300-quiz-exam/README.md

 ## About the application:
 The topic of the application is about an online, multi-player quiz game.
 A registered user can either play alone or online.

+In addition to exam requirements, I added features such as:
+- Admin quiz administration page
+  - Administrators have the possibility to add new quizzes or update existing ones
+- Single player quiz match
+- High score board for online matches

 ##### Online match

 If X wishes to play online, X can initialise a new match and wait for other players to join.

-Once there are enough other players (at least 1), X will be able to start a match.
+Once there are enough other players (at least 1), X will be able to start the match.

+Each time when a new player enters the initialised match, other players will be notified.

 Each match consists of 10 rounds, where players get points based on correct answers and how long they take to answer.

+When a player select an answer for a current round, the high score board will be updated and sorted by players score.

 At the end of the 10th round, a player with most points will be declared as the winner.